Calendar

 Storytime.
 Monroe Community Library, 380 N 5th St, Monroe.
 10:30 am.
 Drop in Storytime for children and their caregivers.
 Visit Storytime | CBCPL for more info.

-Hilltop Big Band.
+Shafty, Portland’s Tribute to Phish.
 Old World Deli 341 SW 2nd St, Corvallis.
-7:30 pm.
-Visit Old World Center Events for more info
+7 pm.
+Portland’s beloved Phish tribute heavies.
+Visit Old World Center Events for more info.

 From Our Collection: Art and Instruction at O.S.U.
 Corvallis Museum, 411 SW 2nd St, Corvallis.
 10 – 4:30 pm.
 Featuring artwork drawn exclusively from the Benton County Historical Society’s collection, showcasing the creative legacy of Oregon State University’s art faculty.
 These pieces reflect how generations of O.S.U. artists and educators shaped the region’s cultural landscape through their teaching and artistic innovation.
 Visit From Our Collection: Art and Instruction at O.S.U. | Benton County Museums for more info.